How To Stop A Dog From Jumping On People and Furniture?

 Even if the food is safe for dogs to eat, they still shouldn't be consuming or chewing on anything that you don't give them, especially when unsupervised.
 Your dog could eat something toxic or choke.

-If your dog's motivation isn't food-related, then he may be getting on the counter to get a better view of his environment.
+• Give them Appropriate Space to Climb: If your dog's motivation isn't food-related, then he may be getting on the counter to get a better view of his environment.
 Kitchen windows give a nice view of the yard or neighbourhood, so your dog may just be looking for a better vantage point.
+Give them access to better views with tools like raised dog beds or dog stairs.

 New call-to-action

-The most important thing when it comes to stopping a dog from jumping on people coming into your home is to make sure everyone is on the same page.
-Everyone has to agree to adhere to the new rules you're making.
+When it comes to stopping a dog from jumping on people coming into your home, make sure everyone is on the same page.
+Everyone who lives in your home should follow the same steps and react properly to your dog's behaviour.
+This means praise and rewards for good behaviours, and ignoring or not responding to the unwanted jumping habits.

 small-dog-jumping-on-stranger